bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 $P(X=x)=\binom{N}{x} 1/2^N$

-We can plot this for different values of N and see the probability distribution of.
-Keep in mind x is the total number of heads observed.
-So if x=10 turns out to be most likley with N=25 it means that in 25 tosses 10 heads and 15 tails are the most likley outcome. (play around with code)
+We can plot this for different values of $N$ and see the probability distribution of how many heads we get.
+If $x$ is the total number of heads observed then $N-x$ is the total number of tails.
+We can now visualise how likely different pair are and see if we observe any pattern.

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/gaussian/Binomials.png?raw=true" width="600" height="350" >

-If I get more heads than tails i.e if $n>N/2$ we have more heads and make a profit and vice verse.
+We see that in all the cases, the shape of the distribution follows a familar pattern.
+Let's plot the expected winning distribution as well.
+If I get more heads than tails i.e if $x>N/2$ I make a profit and vice verse.
 The profit we make is proportional to the number of heads and vice versa.
-We can calculate the profit on each of the outcomes and plot the expected values.
+At $x=N/2$, we have 0 profit.
+The next plot should not suprise you.

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/gaussian/ExcepctedProfit.png?raw=true" width="625" height="375" >

-We see that the most likley number is N/2 (remember N/2 corrosponds to the case of N/2 heads and N/2 tails and winning of 0).
+We see that the most likley number is $N/2$ (remember $N/2$ corrosponds to the case of equal heads and tails and winning of 0).
 And values away from that becomes less and less likley.
 The relationship is strictly monotonic in the left and right regions.
 This is a key point we will exploit later. #You can pause and think why this would be the case.

-This is the case becuase the $\binom{N}{x}$ term is maximized in our binomial distribution at x=N/2.
-If you remember this term gets added when we go from bernoulli to binomial to count the number of ways an outcome can now occour.
-So if N=4 the possible pairs are (1,1),(1,-1),(-1,1) and (-1,-1) but observing (1,-1) is the same as (-1,1) for us as we dont care about ordering so this gets accounted in the factor $\binom{2}{1}=2$.
+As the quote stated earlier "there are so many more possible ways to realize a sequence of positive negative steps that sums to zero", now remember zero meant the expected value in all our cases as we mean subtracted the distribution.
+In this case the mean is really zero so we already satisfy this condition.
+In this example $\binom{N}{x}$ term is maximized in our binomial distribution at $x=N/2$(which is the same as expected winning of zero).
+If you remember this term gets added when we go from Bernoulli to Binomial to count the number of ways an outcome can now occour.
+So if $N=4$ the possible pairs are $(1,1),(1,-1),(-1,1)$ and $(-1,-1)$ but observing $(1,-1)$ is the same as $(-1,1)$ for us as we dont care about ordering so this gets accounted in the factor $\binom{2}{1}=2$.
 And this is true for large numbers as well.
-So the reason why N/2 is most likley number of heads or why a winning of 0 is most likley is because in N tosses the number of *ways I can sum +1 and -1 to equal 0 is more than the number of ways I can use them to get any other number* and *ways I can sum +1 and -1 to equal +1 is more than the number of ways I can use them to get +2*.(Think about how this is implied in $P(X=x)=\binom{N}{x} 1/2^N$ and the plots when N is fixed, the only variable is the counting term)But anyways I hope it was already quite intutive to you from the setting of the game that small winnings/losses were more likley than large winnings/losses, we have just shown this is a result of counting operations.
+So the reason why $N/2$ is most likley number of heads or why a winning of 0 is most likley is because in N tosses the number of *ways I can sum +1 and -1 to equal 0 is more than the number of ways I can use them to get any other number* and *ways I can sum +1 and -1 to equal +1 is more than the number of ways I can use them to get +2*.(Think about how this is implied in $P(X=x)=\binom{N}{x} 1/2^N$ when $N$ is fixed, the only variable is the counting term)But anyways I hope it was already quite intutive to you from the setting of the game that small winnings/losses were more likley than large winnings/losses, we have just shown this is a result of counting operations.

 We will summarise this important result, which we will later see applying to measurement errors, as :

-A) Small winnings are more likely than larger winnings or
+A) Small winnings are more likely than larger winnings

+or

 A) Values close to the mean are more likely than those furthur away

-In the example of N=50, 25 corrosponds to the case of 0 winnings, 24 of -1$ profit and 26 of 1$ profit.
-Due to the symmetry of the counting factor
+In the example of $N=50$, $x=24$ corrosponds to to -1$ profit and $x=26$ to 1$ profit.
+Due to the symmetry of the counting factor :
 $\binom{50}{24} = \binom{50}{26}$

+Or generally $\binom{N}{x} = \binom{N}{N-x}$

-24 and 26 have equal likleyhood.
-We summarise this as :
+So the distribution is symettric.
+We summarise this as:

 B)For any real winning $a$ the likelihood of winning a and −a are equal.